Micro-Credit and Rural Women Entrepreneurship Development in Bangladesh: A Multivariate Model

 Date Written: 2010

-Micro credit programs have positive socioeconomic impact on rural women borrowers of Bangladesh.
-But it is also opined by the different corners that the micro credit programs do not help the borrowers to develop entrepreneurial capabilities except surviving.
-Thus, this paper aims at identifying the factors related to the development of entrepreneurship among the rural women through micro credit programs of the micro credit providers.
-A multivariate analysis technique such as, Factor Analysis was conducted to identify the factors related to entrepreneurship development.
-Structural Equation Modeling (SEM) was used to identify the relationship between micro credit program and the development of rural women entrepreneurship in Bangladesh.
-Results show that the financial management skills are the most important factor that has significant relationship with the development of rural women entrepreneurship.
-Results also show that the group identities of the women borrowers have significant relationship with the rural entrepreneurship development in Bangladesh.
-Borrowers experience from the parents’ families and the limitation of option also lead to the development of entrepreneurship among the rural women borrowers of Bangladesh.
+Microcredit programs have a positive socioeconomic impact on the rural female borrowers of Bangladesh.
+This study suggests that the microcredit programs do not help the borrowers to develop any entrepreneurial capabilities other than survival.
+Thus, this paper aims at identifying the factors related to the development of entrepreneurship among rural women through the microcredit programs of providers.
+A multivariate analysis technique (Factor Analysis) was conducted to identify the factors related to entrepreneurship development.
+Structural Equation Modeling (SEM) was used to identify the relationship between microcredit programs and the development of rural female entrepreneurship in Bangladesh.
+Results show that financial management skills are the most important factor and have a significant relationship with the development of rural women and entrepreneurship.
+Results also show that the group identities of the female borrowers have a significant relationship with the rural entrepreneurship development in Bangladesh.
+A borrower’s experience from the parents’ families and the limitation of options also lead to the development of entrepreneurship among the rural female borrowers of Bangladesh.

 Suggested Citation: Suggested Citation